databio/bdshack19/parse/README.md

 ## Overview

 For each data type (e.g. RNA, ATAC), we create a single AnnData object.
-We then load the individual AnnData objects into a custom object of class [Multimeasure](../../../blob/master/mixsc/multimeasure.py) that contains all data types (e.g. levels of omics data) generated from a set of samples.
-Within the Multimeasure object, observations of one modality for a given set of samples can be linked to observations of a different modality for the same samples.
+We then load the individual AnnData objects into a custom object of class [MultiAnnData](../../../blob/master/mixsc/multimeasure.py) that contains all data types (e.g. levels of omics data) generated from a set of samples.
+Within the MultiAnnData object, observations of one modality for a given set of samples can be linked to observations of a different modality for the same samples.
 This permits seamless integration of multiple omics modalities in downstream analyses.

 ## Details

 #### We stick with scanpy/anndata if possible:
 see [detailed_parsing_mouse_kidey_py.ipynb](./detailed_parsing_mouse_kidey_py.ipynb)
  - can go from here to https://github.com/databio/bdshack19/tree/master/multi_clustering
  - and use a simpler intermediate file format that saves the anndata object ([see notebook example](https://github.com/databio/bdshack19/blob/master/multi_clustering/Read%20or%20Write%20anndata.ipynb))